 Explores how being born into one gender category and not the other has a profound impact on how individuals are treated, what they expect of themselves, and how they lead their lives.
 Takes a psychological approach to critically examine sex and gender differences across a variety of life domains.
-Prerequisites: PSY 101, PSY 102 or 201 and junior/senior status.
-Offered spring of evennumbered years.
+Prerequisites: PSY 101 or 102 and junior/senior status.
+Offered spring of even-numbered years.

-354 Clinical Psychology (4) W
+354 Clinical Psychology (4)

 Invites students to explore the field of clinical psychology by examining the roles of clinicians and critically exploring various therapeutic techniques in use today.
 Students engage in readings, discussions, role-plays, viewing videos of therapy, and writing to explore the multi-faceted world of psychotherapy.
-Prerequisites: ENG 105 with a grade of C or higher, PSY 101, 102 or 201 and junior/senior status.
+Prerequisites: ENG 105 with a grade of C or higher, PSY 101 or 102 and junior/senior status.
 Offered spring of even-numbered years.

-362 Theories of Motivation: Human Behavior (4)
+362 Theories of Motivation (4)

 The activation, direction and maintenance of goal-oriented behavior is studied from a variety of theoretical perspectives.
 The primary focus is on conscious behaviors such as goal-setting, selection of self versus other perspectives, and the effects of such orientations on behavior as well as psychological needs; and on specific topics such as altruism and aggression.
-Prerequisites: PSY 101, 102 or 201 and junior/senior status.
+Prerequisites: PSY 101 or 102 and junior/senior status.
+Offered spring of odd-numbered years.